Check-In

 Once your department or school has processed the change, please allow 3-4 working days for your timetable to be updated as this feeds into the Check-In data.

-The threshold will be based on your scheduled events which will vary depending on your year of study and department.
+The threshold is based on your scheduled events, which will vary depending on your year of study and department.

 Whether it's a simple question or more in depth support, there's a variety of help on hand for you while studying at university.
 The Student Hub is a first point of contact for support and advice about a range of issues regarding finance and money, private sector accommodation, health concerns, immigration advice, academic progress issues and more.